Ashley-Pettit/Olympics/Olympics_api/README.md

 2. Ensure you have ruby at least version 2.2.2 installed.
 (Ruby -v)
 3. Navigate to the downloaded folder using a terminal
 4. Run bundle install in the folder to install dependencies
-5. To run tests 'bundle exec rspec spec'
-6. Add the seed data 'rake db:seed'
+5. Add the seed data 'rake db:seed'
-7. To run the API 'Rails s'
+6. To run the API 'Rails s'

-I'm presently building a very simple front-end to consume the API.
+7. Once the API is running a very basic front-end is available which merely shows the events available.
+This is a separate application yet is dependant on the API.

 ```

 ### Design notes

 ```
 1. The API is designed to follow RESTful standards.
-Routes should match RESTful design.
+Routes match RESTful design.
+2. Params are whitelisted for security purposes
+3. Verisioning is used to allow for updates to the API without causing linking applications to potentially fail.
-2. Ruby Faker is used to seed the database with mock Olympic Data
+4. Ruby Faker is used to seed the database with mock Olympic Data.
+This is done by 'Rake db:seed'
-3. Where possible small isolated functions have been made available to attempt to demonstrate single responsibility design.
+5. Where possible small isolated functions have been made available to attempt to demonstrate single responsibility design.
 E.g. (is_event_in_future?)
-4. Rspec is used for testing
+6. Rspec is used for testing.
+7. An assumption is made that sports have a 1v1 nature E.g. Australia Vs. New Zealand.
+A model setup of country is available to demonstrate how the system could be developed to handle non 1v1 sports.
+E.g. Rowing.
+8. As this is an API focused test the JavaScript application is very minimalist.
+It's provided to demonstrate how an application could be built with the API data.
 ```

 ### Olympic Dashboard Problem